databricks/terraform-provider-databricks/docs/index.md

 ### Authenticating with hostname, username, and password

-!> **Warning** This approach is currently recommended only for provisioning AWS workspaces and should be avoided for regular use.
+!> **Warning** This approach is currently recommended only for provisioning account-level resources, e.g. AWS workspaces and should be avoided for regular use.

 You can use the `username` + `password` attributes to authenticate provider for E2 workspace setup.
 Respective `DATABRICKS_USERNAME` and `DATABRICKS_PASSWORD` environment variables are applicable as well.